liangyuxuan1/vuepress-homepage/docs/projects/README.md

   Advisor: [Prof. Xiaoping Tao](http://jxzy.ustc.edu.cn/show_staff.aspx?id=18) and [Prof. Quan Zhang](http://jxzy.ustc.edu.cn/show_staff.aspx?id=27), [Physics Experiment Teaching Center](http://jxzy.ustc.edu.cn/index.aspx), USTC

-  - Orbital angular momentum (OAM) has theoretically allowed an infinite increase of the transmitted capacity.
-We used a machine learning method to precisely recognize OAM modes which is crucial to expand the communication capacity.
+  - Investigated the feasibility of using the degree of freedom of orbital angular momentum (OAM) of light to increase the channel capacity of optical communication.
-  - Simulated the intensity distribution after superposition of OAM beams with multiple fractional modes.
-The work was done by COMSOL Multiphysics.
+  - Simulated the intensity distribution after superposition of OAM beams with multiple fractional modes using COMSOL Multiphysics.
-  - Built the optical system and generated OAM beams with laser, beam expander, polarizer, lens, diaphragm and spatial light modulator.
+  - Built the optical system and generated OAM beams.
+  - Designed a convolutional neural network to recognize OAM modes.
+Limited by experimental conditions, we could only recognize the cases with a large difference in the number of modes.

 </ProjectCard>